Awards & Grants

 Make Way for Kids

-To ensure that high-quality programs can thrive and more families can access them, VB5 is offering short-term financial support and technical assistance that supports local expansion, quality improvement, or program start-up.
+To ensure that high-quality child care programs can thrive and more families can access them, VB5 is offering short-term financial support and business coaching that supports program expansion, quality improvement, or start-up.

 Who can apply:

 - Organizations, schools or agencies that currently operate or plan to operate a licensed child care/early education program.

 - Currently registered family child care programs planning to expand to a licensed program.

 - Individuals planning to open a registered family child care.

 - Organizations, schools or agencies with projects or programs that will increase the capacity of high-quality child care/early education for children ages birth through five years.